Agriculture

 The advantages of drip irrigation include water conservation, weed control, higher crop yields, and labour and energy savings.

-Drip irrigation makes use of a network of pipes and emitters to supply water at low pressure at the root zones.
+Drip irrigation makes use of a network of pipes and emitters to supply water at low pressure to the root zones.

-Drip irrigation saves water because of the precise delivery of water where needed.
-Also, there is less evaporation and runoff due to this irrigation method.
+Drip irrigation saves water due to its precise delivery of water where needed.
+Additionally, this irrigation method results in less evaporation and runoff.

 Yes, drip irrigation makes farming more efficient.
-It is because this method optimises water usage and enhances crop yields.
+This method optimizes water usage and enhances crop yields.

 Neesha Rathod